 4) You only need an annual eye exam if you have vision problems.

 An annual eye exam includes more than just checking your eyesight.
 During an eye exam, your eye doctor may prescribe an eyeglass/contacts prescription for several reasons: to improve the clarity of your vision, to reduce the strain put on your eyes from over-focusing, to help align the eyes to work together better, to improve symptoms of double vision, etc. Color vision, depth perception, and peripheral vision are also tested, and the health of the front and back of the eyes are examined to detect ocular conditions that can provide minimal or even no symptoms.
 For example, glaucoma is a condition that presents with no symptoms until it has progressed to an advanced stage, and at that point, the visual damage is irreversible.
 Even retinal holes or tears, which can lead to retinal detachments, can be present without any symptoms.
 These are a few reasons why it is important to get an annual eye exam: to detect any ocular conditions and treat them before they get serious.

 The moral of the story is don’t believe everything you hear!
 Be sure to schedule your annual eye exam to get more of these questions answered and to ensure that you’re doing everything possible to keep your eyes seeing clearly and feeling comfortable.
 Call us at 800-282-3937 or visit us online at EYESFL.COM.

-Bio: Anisa Patail, O.D. is a Board-Certified Optometrist who practices at the Haines City location for Eye Specialists of Mid-Florida.
-She is currently accepting new patients.
+Bio: Dr. Anisa Patail is a board-certified optometrist who sees patients at the Haines City location for Eye Specialists of Mid-Florida.
+She specializes in primary care optometry and contact lenses.